My Storage Tips

 If living in the city has taught me one thing, it’s that I can fit a whole lot of stuff into a relatively small space.
 We have lived in our cosy one bedroom apartment in the city centre for the last five years.
 We are actually now in the process of moving to a bigger place, but it’s surprising how much we have managed to comfortably fit into our place.

 I’m determined to keep the new pad clutter free, so I will be taking some of the storage tips and tricks I have learnt with me to make sure that our new space stays feeling super zen and clear of any mess.
 Over the years I have found some tips and tricks on how to keep my space feeling clean and clear, so I wanted to share my favourite ones with you.

-I’ve found that there is a tonne of wasted space in apartments that you can make use of.
-We have a box room that doesn’t really fit much into it, but with some clever storage solutions we have maximised the space.
+I’ve found that there is a tonne of wasted space in a lot of rented apartments.
+We have a box room that doesn’t really fit much into it, but with some clever storage solutions we have maximised our space.
 It is now our backup pantry, my overflow wardrobe space, laundry room and gift storage, (amongst other things)!

 Utilise Wasted Space

 Look for spaces you can add shelves to like in box rooms or utility/boiler cupboards.
 Think about using space higher up, that won’t feel like it compromises a room but can add storage.
 I found some cool ways to utilise organisers in hidden spaces too. recently I bought a shoe organiser which I’ve hung on the inside of my wardrobe to keep accessories and flat shoes in.
 I also found a cool hanger for my belts, which freed up a full drawer that I previously kept them in, and now they hang in the wardrobe and take up the space of one hanger.

 There are a tonne of organisers you can get for super cheap, which can be used for a million and one different things.
 Most of the time I find that they come in handy for something totally different than what they were designed for!